 For more information about your drinking water, please call Water Superintendent James Smartt at 931-598-5201.
-Este informe contiene información muy importante.
-Tradúscalo o hable con alguien que lo entienda bien.

 How can I get involved?

 Our Board of Commissioners meets on the Third Tuesday of every month at 5:00 PM at the Utility Office.
 Please feel free to participate in these meetings.
 The SUD Board is elected and consists of five members.
 Each member serves a four year term.
 Decisions by the Board on customer complaints brought before the Board under the District's complaint policy may be reviewed by the Utility Management Review Board of the Tennessee Department of Environment of Conservation pursuant to Section 7-82-703 (7) of Tennessee Code Annotated.
 You can also visit our website www.sewaneeutility.org for more information